 Regular monitoring for flora and fauna will assess the effectiveness of mitigation measures implemented for the flora and fauna present (or potentially present) on site.
-Inspections and monitoring will include daily (informal) visual inspections, documented weekly inspections by site environment officer to ensure mitigation measures and environmental controls are working effectively.

-Inspections of biodiversity aspects will occur during the construction phase of the project and include:
+Inspections of biodiversity aspects will occur during the construction phase of the project.
+This will involve weekly inspections and monitoring of: